 The Revolutionary Work of Kazimir Malevich

 Born in Russia to an upper middle-class family on a sugar plantation, Malevich was brought up far away from where art was radical.
-Yet at a young age he showed an interest in folk art, which was perhaps a catalyst for him pursing this line of study.
+Yet at a young age he showed an interest in folk art, which was perhaps a catalyst for him studying art.

 | Kazimir Malevich, Self Portrait 1908-1910, State Tretyakov Gallery, Moscow, Russia